-Driven primarily by tourism, the hotel, bar and restaurant sector was an important contributor to the Dominican economy between 2008 and 2012, accounting on average for 9.4% of GDP at current prices, while the sector grew at an average annual rate of 2.5% during the period.
-This performance was due to an increase in the number of foreign tourists as well as in the number of hotel rooms in the country.
-As of December 31, 2012, the number of foreign tourists increased by 13.8% when compared to 2008 and the number of hotel rooms in the country were approximately 66,323, an increase of 0.7% as compared to the total number of rooms as of December 31, 2008.
+Driven primarily by tourism, the hotel, bar and restaurant sector was an important contributor to the Dominican economy between 2007 and 2011, accounting on average for 6.4% of GDP, while the sector grew at an average annual rate of 2.6% during the period.
+This performance was due to an increase in the number of hotel rooms in the country.
+At December 31, 2011, there were approximately 66,790 hotel rooms in the country, an increase of 2.6% as compared to the total number of rooms at December 31, 2007.